se6liferlygood/se6macro/README.md

 ' to spam click 3(good in key glitching) <br />
 \ to reload macro if it breaks <br />
 / to press shift + c 20k times <br />
+= for chat spam with clipboard and you have to have your mouse over chat <br />
 <br />
 WHAT THIS ORDER IS ON SWEDISH KEYBOARD WITH ENGLISH LAYOUT <br />
 å <br />